These brownie batter baked oats are simply divine. Chocolatey, with a gooey melted chocolate centre, they feel more like dessert than breakfast.

 Due to different sugar and fat contents in different types of chocolate, it’s hard to say exactly which chocolates will and won’t melt well.
 Trial and error is your best friend here, and who could complain about testing out a few different baked oats variations?

-If you want to skip the experimental phase and go straight to the part where you have a perfectly-melted centre in your oats, here are a few things I’ve learned through trial and error:
+If you want to skip the experimental phase and go straight to the part where you have a perfectly-melted centre in your oats, here are a few things we've learned through trial and error:

 They can!
 The texture will be slightly different, but to speed the process up, skip the oven and microwave these oats for 2-3 minutes instead.